World Folk and Traditional Letter Note Songs

 Is this page only for advanced players?

 No. The songs vary in length and shape, but this guide is still built as a melody-first entry page.
-It helps learners find recognisable international tunes without leaving the same public letter-note workflow.
+It helps learners find recognisable international tunes without leaving a familiar letter-note reading setup.

 Are these full traditional arrangements?